hdorgeval/playwright-fluent/README.md

 ### Q: How does playwright-controller relate to [Playwright](https://github.com/microsoft/playwright)?

 Playwright-controller is just a wrapper around the Playwright API.
-The purpose of Playwright-controller is to be able to write e2e tests as fast as possible in a way that makes tests readable and maintainable.
+The purpose of Playwright-controller is to be able to write e2e tests as fast as possible in a way that makes tests readable, reusable and maintainable.

 ### Q: Can I start using Playwright-controller in my existing code base?